digitallawyer/openlegaldictionary/_definitions/ring-dropping.md

 ---
 title: Ring-Dropping
 permalink: "/definitions/ring-dropping.html"
-body: 'A trick variously practiced, one mode ls as follows, the circumstances being taken from 2 East, P. 0.
+body: 'A trick variously practiced, one mode is as follows, the circumstances being taken from 2 East, P. 0.
 678: The prisoner, with accomplices, being with thelr victim, pretend to find a ring wrapped in paper, appearing to be a jeweler’s receipt for a “rich, brilliant diamond ring.”
 They offer to leave the ring with the victim lf